Test in a live environment

 IronPDF provides an extensive range of features for generating, formatting, and editing PDF files.
 The library is compatible with various options and is not an open-source Java library.
 With IronPDF, users can create PDF documents from XML documents and image files, or edit and add bookmarks to existing PDFs.

-Before we begin our journey of generating PDF files in Java, there are some essential requirements that must be fulfilled.
+Before implementing a PDF file generator in Java, there are some essential requirements that must be fulfilled.
 These prerequisites include:

 Once you have fulfilled these prerequisites, you are ready to set up your project and start creating PDF files in Java.

 With all the necessary requirements met, adding IronPDF to your Java project becomes a straightforward task, even for those new to Java development.
-In this guide, we'll be using JetBrains IntelliJ IDEA as our Java IDE to install the library and run the code examples.
+This guide will use JetBrains IntelliJ IDEA as the main Java IDE to install the library and run the code examples.

 To get started, open JetBrains IntelliJ IDEA and create a new Maven project.